 Alternative 1 focuses on maximizing imported water supplies and developing additional storage capacity within the Antelope Valley Basin (Basin) to store surplus imported water when it becomes available in wet years for use in dry or drought periods.
 Under this alternative, PWD would maximize the use of Tier 1 (Article 21) imported water, and purchase or lease up to 10,600 AFY Tier 2 and Tier 3 imported water Table A allocations.
 Imported water not used directly would be stored in local banking facilities, including an AVEK Water Bank and the Upper Amargosa Water Project.
-This includes up to 1,600 AFY of imported water stored in an
+This includes up to 1,600 AFY of imported water recharged via the Upper Amargosa Water Project and up to 12,000 AFY of imported water stored in an